-In November 2002, Bernard Webster was exonerated and released from prison after being incarcerated for twenty years.
-Webster was convicted of rape and burglary in 1983 and sentenced to thirty years in prison.
+In November 2002, Bernard Webster was exonerated and released from prison after being incarcerated for 20 years.
+Webster was convicted of rape and burglary in 1983 and sentenced to 30 years in prison.

 In July 1982, the victim returned to her Towson, Maryland, apartment in the middle of the afternoon.
 She entered her bedroom and was attacked by a man who jumped out of her closet.
 The assailant covered her head and placed an object at her back.
 He threatened to shoot her and then raped her.
 The victim’s husband arrived at the apartment soon after the perpetrator fled and contacted the police.

 The victim, who is white, described her attacker as a black male, dark complexion, and close cropped hair.
 After searching their bedroom, the victim and her husband found a pair of khaki pants that were left by the perpetrator.
 They also found a pipe and a keys similar to their apartment keys in the pockets.
 These items, as well as the victim’s clothing, were collected by the police.
 The victim was transported to the hospital, where a rape kit was collected.